 - Set the Internal or To port to port 56777 as well.

-- Set the IP Address to the local IP address.
-This is the address noted in the step above at the Server Manager in the Networking status.
+- Set the IP Address to the local IP address of the TimeClock Server.
+This is the address your wrote down from the Server Manager Networking status.

 - Save the new configuration settings to activate the port forward.